synexcoder01/synex_cubing_tools/README.md

     - Make sure you did not leave any empty fields.
     - Make sure you did not make any mistakes in the names of the sessions or the names of the solves.

+## Changelogs

+v0.1_alpha 2024.10.15
+- I started the project.
+- I added the main menu.
+- I added the ability to start a new session, or continue an existing one.
+- I added the ability to manage your sessions (delete, rename).

 ## We'd love to hear your feedback and suggestions!

 Google forms: work in progress...